Wesxdz/kahlo-yawn/_posts/embryode.md

 *The care of the citizen is the sap of the city.
 But one can care only for that which one loves.
 Lovableness is the key to a living city.
 A lovely city is not an accident as a lovely person is not an accident. -[The City in the Image of Man, Paolo Soleri](https://www.organism.earth/library/document/arcology)*

-*Let’s start little Jane’s learning-about-feelings kidner-curriculum by telos crafting books and (do not try this at home!) playing in Blender. -[Dear Heonae, be my ECS Graphstar, Wesley Spacebar]*
+*Let’s start little Jane’s learning-about-feelings kidner-curriculum by telos crafting books and (do not try this at home!) playing in Blender. -[Dear Heonae, be my ECS Graphstar, Wesley Spacebar](https://docs.google.com/document/d/1ek97U-_UCrreSI6UW8FsLz55RtPaNu_7fs_t3GSfdK4/edit?usp=sharing)*

 We've been considering this idea of replication through the lense of book telos, weighting adherence to good books like The City in the Image of Man and Tesla: Man Out of Time.